Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 NO: HTCondor’s file transfer mechanism is disabled.
 In this case is is the responsibility of the user to ensure that all data used by the job is accessible on the remote worker node.

-The when_to_transfer_output command tells HTCondor when output files are to be transferred back to the submit machine.
+The when_to_transfer_output command tells HTCondor when output files are to be transferred back to the access point.
 The command takes on one of three possible values:

-ON_EXIT(the default): HTCondor transfers the output sandbox back to the submit machine only when the job exits on its own.
-If the job is preempted or removed, no files are transfered back.
+ON_EXIT(the default): HTCondor transfers the output sandbox back to the access point only when the job exits on its own.
+If the job is preempted or removed, no files are transferred back.

 ON_EXIT_OR_EVICT: HTCondor behaves the same as described for the value ON_EXIT when the job exits on its own.
-However, each time the job is evicted from a machine, the output sandbox is transferred back to the submit machine and placed under the SPOOL directory. eviction time.
+However, each time the job is evicted from a machine, the output sandbox is transferred back to the access point and placed under the SPOOL directory. eviction time.
 Before the job starts running again, the former output sandbox is copied to the job’s new remote scratch directory.

 If transfer_output_files is specified, this list governs which files are transferred back at eviction time.
 If a file listed in transfer_output_files does not exist at eviction time, the job will go on hold.